togatoga/togasat/README.md

    togast::Solver solver;
 ```

-If you want to add a (x1 v x2 v not x3) clause,
+If you want to add a (x1 v x2 v not x3) clause

 ``` c++
     std::vector<int> clause;